Dental implants are the next best thing to natural teeth. These are a brilliant option for people with single or multiple missing teeth.

 1. Single Unit Implants:

-When one implant replaces one tooth, it is called a single unit implant.
+When one implant is used to replace a single tooth, it is called a single unit implant.

-More than one implants are used to replace several missing teeth.
-Nowadays, implant systems are available where it is possible to replace all the teeth in one arch.
+Multiple implants are used to replace several missing teeth.
+Nowadays, implant systems are available which can replace all the teeth in one arch.

 For example, the All-on-4 system includes four implants in the entire jaw, over which the prosthesis rests.

-Likewise, there are All-on-6 and All-on-8 dental implant systems too.
+Likewise, there are All-on-6 and All-on-8 dental implant systems.

-Implants can also be classified on the basis of their structure too:
+Dental implants can also be classified on the basis of their structure:

-1. One-piece implant: These are implants which have an inbuilt abutment.
+1. One-piece implants: These are implants which have an inbuilt abutment.
 The abutment need not be attached separately later on.

 2. Two-piece implants: The abutment and implant come in a pair.
 The abutment has to be attached to the implant and is a separate component.

-Just like a natural tooth has roots and a crown, the implant structure has both these components too.
+Just like a natural tooth has a root and a crown, the implant structure also has both these components.

-These are stronger and more aesthetic than the traditional metal, ceramic crowns, or all-ceramic crowns.
+These are stronger and more aesthetic than the traditional metal, or all-ceramic crowns.

 Apart from these components, there are some other accessory parts or materials which are used only in specific cases.